 “My hearing aids are ‘whistling’ or producing feedback.”

 How annoying for you.
 Try one of these three remedies right now to stop it.

 - You might have too much wax.
 If you think your ear canals may be blocked with earwax, see your hearing care professional or physician to have your ears cleaned thoroughly.
-This blockage could be causing feedback in two ways: You turn up the volume higher than normal so you can hear through the wax, leaking out more sound than usual, and sound can bounce off any blockage in your ear canal and leak back out.
+This blockage could be causing feedback in two ways: You turn up the volume higher than usual so you can hear through the wax, leaking out more sound than expected, and sound can bounce off any blockage in your ear canal and leak back out.

-Your hearing aids are your gateway to enjoying a fuller, more engaged life, so if you start to have problems with them, it’s only right you get them sorted out right away.
+Your hearing aids are your gateway to enjoying a fuller, more engaged life, so if you start to have problems with them, it’s only fitting you get them sorted out right away.
 After all, devices designed to enhance comfort should never cause too much stress!

-If you resonate with any of the problems above, have tried our easy-to-fix remedies and the issue still persists, then it’s time you asked for help from your audiologist.
+If you resonate with any of the problems above, have tried our easy-to-fix remedies, and the issue still persists, then it’s time you asked for help from your audiologist.

-We have a team of friendly professionals who are all too ready to help remove the discomfort and annoyance of wayward hearing aids – just contact your local center today or, email us at [email protected]
+We have a team of friendly professionals who are all too ready to help remove the discomfort and annoyance of wayward hearing aids – just contact your local center today or email us at [email protected].